fdformula/MathlyLua/README.md

 Detailed documentation will be provided soon. (!!!)

-## Three important things you need to know:
+## Two important things you need to know:

 ### 1. A mathly vector/matrix is a table (of tables), but a table may not be a mathly vector/matrix.